TheItroma/Stradex1/doc/OrderGuide.md

 For this build, you'll need :

-- A 3d printer
+- A 3d printer (I use an ender 3 pro, Very worth for the price)
-- A soldering iron
-- Solder (Do make sure that you are getting one with a good ratio of solder material and flux)
-- Solder wick or pump
-- Solder cleanning spunge or brass ball
+- A soldering kit (Literally any cheap one will do, if you have more money, Look around for separated higher qualitie items but I don't suggest investing in good stuff since the cheap stuff will last you long and be absolutly fine.
+If you do want the higher quality stuff, you'll need to buy a solder wick or pump and a solder cleanning spunge or brass ball)
+- Solder (**DO NOT USE THE ONE PROVIDED WITH THE KIT** from my experience, its shit (its ok if you're really on a budget but do at your own risk).
+I'd reccomend buying it separatly, make sure its lead free(ideally) and that it has a good % of flux - I use 2%.
+Also, the size should be ~ 0.5mm - 1mm)

 Optional but nice to have :